fernandreu/ecommerce-api/README.md

 - **Observations:**
     - There are no restrictions in terms of the order IDs that can be used
     - If an order with that ID already exists, **all** its contents will be replaced
+    - The request body must contain at least one product
     - The `orderId` and / or `requiredMinWidth` properties will be ignored when specified as part of the request body

 Request body example: